MUSTAFA-A-KHAN/DSA/dsa-java/docs/Arrays.md

     In this example, the `size()` method of the `ArrayList` class is used to get the number of elements in the list, demonstrating the distinction between `size` and `length`.

+### Advantages:
+- Java arrays enable you to access any element randomly with the help of indexes
+- It is easy to store and manipulate large data sets.

+### Disadvantages :
+- The size of the array cannot be increased or decreased once it is declared—arrays have a fixed size
+- Java cannot store heterogeneous (`differing in kind`) data.
+It can only store a single type of primitives.